ibm-cloud-docs/vpc/api-change-log-beta.md

 Support for beta API versions earlier than `2024-09-17` was removed on 5 November 2024.
 {: attention}

-**Publishing or unpublishing changes for private path service gateways.** When using a version query parameter of `2024-09-17` or later to [update a private path service gateway](/apidocs/vpc-beta/latest#update-private-path-service-gateway), the `published` property is no longer supported. `published` is now read only and defaults to `false` when a private path service gateway is first [created](/apidocs/vpc-beta/latest#create-private-path-service-gateway), indicating that access is restricted to the account that created this private path service gateway.
-New methods must be used to [publish](/apidocs/vpc-beta/latest#publish-private-path-service-gateway) or [unpublish](/apidocs/vpc-beta/latest#unpublish-private-path-service-gateway) a private path service gateway.
+**Publishing or unpublishing changes for private path service gateways.** When using a version query parameter of `2024-09-17` or later to [update a private path service gateway](/apidocs/vpc-beta#update-private-path-service-gateway), the `published` property is no longer supported. `published` is now read only and defaults to `false` when a private path service gateway is first [created](/apidocs/vpc-beta#create-private-path-service-gateway), indicating that access is restricted to the account that created this private path service gateway.
+New methods must be used to [publish](/apidocs/vpc-beta#publish-private-path-service-gateway) or [unpublish](/apidocs/vpc-beta#unpublish-private-path-service-gateway) a private path service gateway.

-**HTTP status code changes for private path service gateway methods.** When using a version query parameter of `2024-09-17` or later to [permit](/apidocs/vpc-beta/latest#permit-private-path-service-gateway-endpoint-gatew) or [deny](/apidocs/vpc-beta/latest#deny-private-path-service-gateway-endpoint-gateway) an endpoint gateway binding for a private path service gateway, [revoke access](/apidocs/vpc-beta/latest#revoke-account-for-private-path-service-gateway) to a private path service gateway for an account, or [delete](/apidocs/vpc-beta/latest#delete-private-path-service-gateway) a private path service gateway, the response code is changed from `200` to `204` for successful operations.
+**HTTP status code changes for private path service gateway methods.** When using a version query parameter of `2024-09-17` or later to [permit](/apidocs/vpc-beta#permit-private-path-service-gateway-endpoint-gatew) or [deny](/apidocs/vpc-beta#deny-private-path-service-gateway-endpoint-gateway) an endpoint gateway binding for a private path service gateway, [revoke access](/apidocs/vpc-beta#revoke-account-for-private-path-service-gateway) to a private path service gateway for an account, or [delete](/apidocs/vpc-beta#delete-private-path-service-gateway) a private path service gateway, the response code is changed from `200` to `204` for successful operations.
 A response code of `200` will continue to be returned for these API requests when using a version query parameter of `2024-09-16` and earlier.

-**Private path service gateway property name change.** When using a version query parameter of `2024-09-17` or later to [create](/apidocs/vpc-beta/latest#create-private-path-service-gateway) or [update](/apidocs/vpc-beta/latest#update-private-path-service-gateway) a private path service gateway, the `endpoint_gateways_count` property is renamed to `endpoint_gateway_count`.
+**Private path service gateway property name change.** When using a version query parameter of `2024-09-17` or later to [create](/apidocs/vpc-beta#create-private-path-service-gateway) or [update](/apidocs/vpc-beta#update-private-path-service-gateway) a private path service gateway, the `endpoint_gateways_count` property is renamed to `endpoint_gateway_count`.
 The `endpoint_gateways_count` property name will continue to be returned when using a version query parameter of `2024-09-16` and earlier.

 This feature is now generally available.
 See "Block storage schema enhancements for adjustable capacity and IOPS" in the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#24-september-2024).

 Support for beta API versions earlier than `2024-09-17` was removed on 5 November 2024.
 {: attention}

 **Revised block storage capabilities.** When making API requests using a `version`  query parameter of `2024-09-17` or later, the volume profile `unattached_capacity_update_supported` property has been changed to `adjustable_capacity_states`, and the volume profile `unattached_iops_update_supported` property has been changed to `adjustable_iops_states`.
-This change applies when [listing](/apidocs/vpc-beta/latest#list-volume-profiles) or [retrieving](/apidocs/vpc-beta/latest#get-volume-profile) a volume profile.
+This change applies when [retrieving](/apidocs/vpc-beta#get-volume-profile) or [listing](/apidocs/vpc-beta#list-volume-profiles) volume profiles.

 Similarly, when making API requests using a `version` query parameter of `2024-09-17` or later, the volume `unattached_capacity_update_supported` property has been changed to `adjustable_capacity_states`, and the volume `unattached_iops_update_supported` property has been changed to `adjustable_iops_states`.
-This change applies when [creating](/apidocs/vpc-beta/latest#create-volume) or [updating](/apidocs/vpc-beta/latest#update-volume) a volume, [listing volumes](/apidocs/vpc-beta/latest#list-volumes), or [retrieving a volume](/apidocs/vpc-beta/latest#get-volume).
+This change applies when [creating](/apidocs/vpc-beta#create-volume), [updating](/apidocs/vpc-beta#update-volume), [retrieving](/apidocs/vpc-beta#get-volume), or [listing](/apidocs/vpc-beta#list-volumes) volumes.

 ## 27 August 2024
 {: #27-august-2024-beta}